bburd/BibleRef/README.md

    [Samleo8](https://github.com/Samleo8/BibleQuizzleDiscord) for some of the trivia questions.

 ## Key Features:
-### 1. Full KJV Bible:
+### 1. Multiple Bible Translations:
-   - Access the complete text of the King James Version Bible directly within Discord.
+   - Access the complete text of the ASV or the KJV with Strong’s numbers directly within Discord.
 Easily search and reference scriptures for study, discussion, and inspiration.

-### 2. ~~Strong's Concordance:~~
-   - ~~Utilize the Strong's Concordance for in-depth Bible study.
-Look up the original Greek and Hebrew words, understand their meanings, and see where they appear in the Bible.~~
-      **Strongs concordance is currently a WIP**

-### 3. Daily Verse:
+### 2. Daily Verse:
    - Receive a daily Bible verse automatically delivered to your Discord server.
 Start your day with a dose of spiritual inspiration and reflection.

-### 4. Bible Trivia Game:
+### 3. Bible Trivia Game:
    - Challenge yourself and others with a trivia game that includes over 200 Bible-related questions.
 Test your knowledge, learn new facts, and have fun with friends.

-### 5. Easy to Self-Host:
+### 4. Easy to Self-Host:
    - Built with Node.js, this bot is easy to set up and host on your own server.
 The use of a JSON configuration file for storing sensitive information like tokens and IDs makes the bot secure and manageable.

-### 6. Interactive Commands:
+### 5. Interactive Commands:
    - The bot comes with a variety of interactive commands, making it user-friendly and engaging.
-Users can easily fetch Bible verses, participate in trivia, and more.
+Users can easily fetch Bible verses, participate in trivia, change translations, and more.

+## Dependencies

+BibleRef relies on a small set of libraries to remain lightweight:

+- `discord.js`
+- `sqlite3`
+- `node-cron`
+- `moment-timezone`
+- `lru-cache`
+- `undici`

 ## Getting Started:

-To get started with this bot, you will need to have a hosting solution for Node.js and the host will need to allow more than one sqlite database.
+To get started with this bot, you will need a hosting solution for Node.js and a host that allows a few SQLite databases (two translations and user settings).
 Check the setup guide for details.
 Clone the repository, configure the necessary settings in the config.json file, and run the bot on your server.
 The bot is designed to be easy to deploy and customize, making it a great addition to any Discord community focused on Bible study and fellowship.

 ## Full-text Search